HorizenOfficial/horizen-docs/docs/2-migration/07-clamining-zen.md

 For example: if the scripts accepts 2 out of 3 signatures, and we have only A and C signatures, the hexSignatures list will be:
 [SigA, 0, SigC]
 - script: full UTXO redeem script.
-- pubKeysX and pubKeysY: List of public keys accepted by the script.
-Must be always sent in uncompressed form and split in the two components x and y (first 32 bytes and second 32 bytes).<br/>
+- pubKeys: List of public keys accepted by the script.
+Must be always sent in uncompressed form: the PubKey data structure is composed of two bytes32 fields, that represents two components x and y (first 32 bytes and second 32 bytes).<br/>
   The array length and  position of elements must correspond to those defined in the script and to the array of signatures.<br/>
-  If a key signature is not present, also the corresponding pubKeysX and pubKeysY must value *bytes32(0)*
+  If a key signature is not present, also the corresponding pubKeys X and Y must value *bytes32(0)*

 #### Events emitted: